 SCEC CVM-H version 15.1.0 was released on Wednesday 11 February 2015.

-Version 15.1.0 includes revisions to the basement surface that include the localization and displacements of faults in the Santa Maria Basin.
+Version 15.1.0 includes revisions to the basement surface that include the localization and displacements of faults in the on-shore Santa Maria Basin.
 This affects the boundary between the sediment and basement velocity parameterizations.

 Version 11.9.1 represents an improvement on 11.9.0 and it is recommended that all users upgrade to this new version.
 Specifically, the latest iteration includes the following changes to the high resolution (HR) data set:

 - replaced about ten, seemingly random cells which were shallow in the basin and had a water tag with sediment and GTL tags (GTL tags are obsolete and can be considered equivalent to sediment tag)

 - vp63: replaced water velocity in retagged cells with average from surrounding cells

 - vs65: replaced all sediment tagged cells with values based on Vp using Brocher (2005).
 This resulted mostly in no change but fixed some cells (about 8) which were close to the southern edge and had no-data or negative values